 One of Summit's most appealing features is the "Tuck Away Rotisserie System" that needs an electric outlet.
 A rotisserie motor folds down into the left side shelf, flush with the surface.
 Pull a small latch and it pops up and snaps in place ready to roll.
 The spit is stored in the cart and accessed via an opening under the right side shelf.
 Rotisserie forks hang on hooks inside the cart.
 It's easy to get up and running in no time flat.
 We cooked crispy, juicy chickens flawlessly with only the IR backburner in about one hour and fifteen minutes.
 Afterward, remove the spit, wrap up the cord under the motor and snap it back into the side shelf.
 Done!

 On the downside, the smoker box is ineffectual window dressing which does little more than create an illusion that food is being smoked.
 Gas grills are not great smokers to begin with for a variety of reasons.
-Unlike a real smoker, they are designed to let lots of air in and out so smoke doesn't get a chance to interact with the meat surface and infuse its distinctive flavor.
+Unlike a dedicated smoker, they are designed to let lots of air in and out so smoke doesn't get a chance to interact with the meat surface and infuse its distinctive flavor.
 We loaded piles of wood chips into this box trying to get something close to smoked ribs, only to watch our efforts...well...go up in billowing clouds of smoke that poured out of the large holes just inches away from the smoke box.
 Wood chip foil packets placed in the middle, under the grate work better.
 We tried to reposition the box at the center between the two grates, but couldn't do so effectively.
 This box is especially frustrating because it takes up 70 square inches that could otherwise be used for cooking.
 Click here to get a Summit Smoker Replacement Kit and reclaim this territory.
 At best you can get a very light smoke flavor on thin meats like fish.
 Although we have disproved the merit of soaking wood chips to produce more smoke, we found wet chips are good for refilling Weber's box because they stick together, making them easier to load with tongs over a hot grill.